BrendonCon/bem-force/README.md

 ```
 Alternatively you can run the **install.bat** file which essentially runs these two commands above.

-Once both are install you can run the unit tests like so:
+Once both are installed you can run the unit tests like so:

 ```
 true-cli ./test/test.scss